A Guide to Finding the Best Dentist in Chiang Mai

 In more modern clinics, the scan’s result will be sent digitally and automatically to the dental treatment room.
 Then, a dentist will give you the diagnosis and provide a further treatment plan.

 You shouldn’t have a communication problem with a dentist in Chiang Mai.
-Many dentists are good English speakers.
+Many dentists can speak good English.

 A dentist or his/her assistant may talk to you during a treatment.
 Some may play relaxing music to keep you at ease.